johanley/pei-daylight-saving-time/README.md

 ADT:
 * Atlantic Daylight Time
 * GMT (or UT) - 3:00 hours
-* corresponds to longitude 45°W of Greenwich, which passes through **the middle of Greenland**
+* corresponds to longitude 45°W of Greenwich, which passes through **Sermilik, Greenland**

 Summary of Statutes: